 Fill your mind with positive thoughts.
 Put your positivity out into the universe, and good things will come to you.
 Manifest what you want.
 Visualise your best future.
 The advantages of positive thinking are everywhere—its fans ranging from the evangelical to the sceptical converts, and everyone in between.

 But, what’s the science behind it?
 And are the benefits of positive thinking proven, or hearsay?

+So what is the science behind positivity?
 When you have a positive thought or experience feelings of joy, happiness, or optimism, serotonin is released in the brain.
 Serotonin is the “happy” hormone that improves your mood, and creates a sense of well-being; your brain’s positive mindset Jedi force if you will.
 This serotonin release helps to decrease cortisol levels, which, if left unchecked (by dwelling on negative thoughts, for example), can lead to slower brain function, and even the development of depression.
 So, in this instance, cortisol is your brain’s dark side.

 6 proven ways to improve your positive thinking